Contrasting Bogota Financial (BSBK) & The Competition

-Bogota Financial (NASDAQ: BSBK) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its competitors?
-We will compare Bogota Financial to related companies based on the strength of its analyst recommendations, risk, earnings, institutional ownership, profitability, valuation and dividends.
+Bogota Financial (NASDAQ: BSBK) is one of 35 publicly-traded companies in the “Savings institutions, except federal” industry, but how does it contrast to its peers?
+We will compare Bogota Financial to related companies based on the strength of its risk, earnings, profitability, analyst recommendations, dividends, institutional ownership and valuation.

+11.4% of Bogota Financial shares are held by institutional investors.
+Comparatively, 38.6% of shares of all “Savings institutions, except federal” companies are held by institutional investors.
+1.6% of Bogota Financial shares are held by insiders.
+Comparatively, 7.4% of shares of all “Savings institutions, except federal” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

+Bogota Financial has a beta of 1.18, indicating that its stock price is 18% more volatile than the S&P 500.
+Comparatively, Bogota Financial’s peers have a beta of 0.78, indicating that their average stock price is 22% less volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Bogota Financial and its competitors, as reported by MarketBeat.
+This is a breakdown of current ratings and target prices for Bogota Financial and its peers, as provided by MarketBeat.

 |Sell Ratings